Wisconsin sets new single-day record for positive COVID-19 cases

 “Disease activity across the state is definitely high, and it is high in most of the counties in our state,” Smiley said.
 “When things were shut down, you can imagine disease activity was much lower.”

-Smiley said toward the beginning of the pandemic, it was typical to see people who contracted the virus reporting three to five contacts, but now, she said, people with the virus are reporting contacts of 15 to 20 others.
+Smiley said that toward the beginning of the pandemic, it was typical to see people who contracted the virus reporting three to five contacts.
+But now, she said, people with the virus are reporting contacts of 15 to 20 others.

-Since May, when the Wisconsin Supreme Court overturned Democratic Gov. Tony Evers' statewide stay at home order.
-After the statewide order was struck down, it was up to local governments to issue COVID-19 related regulations.
+Since May, when the Wisconsin Supreme Court overturned Democratic Gov. Tony Evers’ statewide stay-at-home order, it’s been up to local governments to issue COVID-19-related regulations.
 Republicans who control the Legislature have determined they prefer a county-by-county approach to managing the virus rather than a statewide one.

-Cases have continued to rise in Wisconsin since March, with little alleviation.
-Smiley said people attending social gatherings have typically been the drivers of the spread.
+Cases started rising again last month after the first wave that began in March started to level off or abate.
+Smiley said people attending social gatherings have typically been the drivers of the current spread.

-Wisconsin's case counts are now outpacing many neighbors.
-On Monday, Illinois, a state with more than double the population of Wisconsin, reported 955 new known positive COVID-19 cases.
-Minnesota had an average increase of 636 cases over the past two days.
-Michigan, a state with a much larger population than Wisconsin, recorded 352 new positive COVID-19 cases.
+Wisconsin’s case counts are now outpacing many of its neighbors.
+On Tuesday, Illinois, a state with more than double the population of Wisconsin, reported 955 new known positive COVID-19 cases.
+Minnesota had an average daily increase of 636 cases over the past two days.
+Michigan, a state with a much larger population than Wisconsin, recorded 573 new positive COVID-19 cases.

 COVID-19 in photos: How Wisconsin is managing the pandemic